State Employees Charitable Campaign Policy SECC Policy

-- Only non-profit, tax exempt, charitable organizations supported through voluntary contributions from the general public, who are primarily providing direct health and human services, environmental services and/or historical preservation services are eligible for inclusion in the SECC.
+1. Only non‑profit, tax exempt, charitable organizations supported through voluntary contributions from the general public, who are primarily providing direct health and human services, environmental services. historical preservation services and/or animal welfare services are eligible for inclusion in the SECC.
 The organization shall provide documentation of its status with the Internal Revenue Service upon application to the SECC.

 C. Eligibility Standards and Requirements

 To be eligible for SECC participation an independent charity, federation or its member charities shall:

 1. Be an entity primarily providing or comprised of direct health and human services, environmental services, historical preservation services and/or animal welfare services.
 An applying charity shall establish that these services represent fundamental and significant roles for the charity.
 The EPC and ED will confirm this prior to adding or retaining the charity on the list of participating organizations.

 a.
 Health services are defined as physical health or behavioral health.